riverratz/BiSECT/README.md

 ![BiSECT Command Line](linkredacted) #link redacted

 ##### Option 2.
 BiSECT Jupyter
-If you're at odds with the command line or perhaps simply prefer a more interactive experience, you can access all of the features offered by `BiSECT` via our Jupyter notebook, `BiSECT_main.ipny`.
+If you're at odds with the command line or perhaps simply prefer a more interactive experience, you can access all of the features offered by `BiSECT` via our Jupyter notebook, `BiSECT_main.ipynb`.

 ![BiSECT Jupyter](https://github.com/Kayla0x41/BiSECT/blob/149066c8ec029f026f0233fcc056cc8ba7cae2db/resources/gifs/bisect_jupyter.gif)